YanKawaYu/WebViewJsBridge/README.md

 WebViewJsBridge
 ===============

-A bridge used for Objective-C and JavaScript, which realizes the same mechanism as in Android.
+A bridge used for Objective-C and JavaScript, which implements the same mechanism as in Android.